HalbonLabs/CodeGuardPro/MARKETPLACE.md

 # Publishing to VS Code Marketplace

-This guide will help you publish the Quality Hub extension to the VS Code Marketplace.
+This guide will help you publish the CodeGuard Pro extension to the VS Code Marketplace.

 ## Prerequisites